devon-capital/dc-tabs/README.md

 # dc-tabs

+## dc-tabs is no longer maintained.
+Please consider using [ivy-tabs](https://github.com/IvyApp/ivy-tabs) instead.

 **NOTE**: This addon is a port from [http://instructure.github.io/ic-tabs](http://instructure.github.io/ic-tabs) into an ember-cli addon.
 The port was made out of samheucks fork on the master branch @ad25734fdb and then changed to lazy render tabs.
 This fork was made as ic-tabs seemed to have stopped being maintained and it needed updating to the latest ember version and tools.

 Todos: